ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/thirdai-sentiment-analysis/udt-walkthrough.md

 ```

-With each epoch, the model refines its understanding of the training data, leading to an increase in accuracy.
-This means it's getting better at making correct predictions.
+With each epoch, the model refines its understanding of the training data, leading to increased accuracy.
+This means it is getting better at making correct predictions.

 To examine the training data, open the `amazon_polarity_train.csv` file.
 Each line contains a phrase and is followed by either a 1, signifying a positive review, or a 0, representing a negative review.